arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 ***Installing the OpenMV firmware will overwrite any existing sketches in the internal flash of Portenta.***

 The Portenta will start flashing its blue LED when it's ready to be connected.
-After the confirming the completion dialog the Portenta should already be connected to the OpenMV IDE, otherwise click the "connect" button once again.
+After confirming the completion dialog the Portenta should already be connected to the OpenMV IDE, otherwise click the "connect" button once again.

 ![When the Portenta is successfully connected to the OpenMV IDE a green play button appears in the lower left](assets/por_openmv_board_connected.png)